jokob-sk/NetAlertX/dockerfiles/README.md

 **Permissions**

 * If facing issues (AJAX errors, can't write to DB, empty screen, etc,) make sure permissions are set correctly, and check the logs under `/home/pi/pialert/front/log`.
-* To solve permission issues you can also try to create a DB backup and then run a DB Restore via the **Maintenance > Backup/Restore** section.
-* You can try also setting the owner and group of the `pialert.db` by executing the following on the host system: `docker exec pialert chown -R www-data:www-data /home/pi/pialert/db/pialert.db`.
+* To solve permission issues you can try setting the owner and group of the `pialert.db` by executing the following on the host system: `docker exec pialert chown -R www-data:www-data /home/pi/pialert/db/pialert.db`.
 * Map to local User and Group IDs.
 Specify the enviroment variables `HOST_USER_ID` and `HOST_USER_GID` if needed.
-* Map the pialert.db file (⚠ not folder) to `:/home/pi/pialert/db/pialert.db` (see Examples below for details)
+* If still facing issues, try to map the pialert.db file (⚠ not folder) to `:/home/pi/pialert/db/pialert.db` (see Examples below for details)

 **Container restarts / crashes**